Italian rivals say country should stay in euro

 The Berlusconi-Salvini bloc, which also includes two minor parties, the far-right Brothers of Italy and the centre-right Us with Italy, is forecast to win the most votes with 39 percent combined.

-But the Northern League immediately refuted Berlusconi's comments, posing questions on the future of the grouping.
+But the Northern League immediately refuted Berlusconi's comments, posing questions on the unity of the grouping.

 "One second after the League is in government, it will begin all possible preparations to arrive at our monetary sovereignty.
 It's a question of national security," Claudio Borghi, the party's economics spokesman, said on TV also on Tuesday.

-The pro-EU centre-left bloc, which is led by the Democratic Party of prime minister Matteo Gentiloni and which includes three smaller parties, is polling at 28 percent.
+The pro-EU centre-left bloc, which is led by the Democratic Party of prime minister Paolo Gentiloni and which includes three smaller parties, is polling at 28 percent combined.

 Raw nerves